 Have an e-safety policy in place

-Putting a clearly defined e-safety policy in place is vital in ensuring that all key stakeholders know what needs to be done to remain compliant when the GDPR comes into effect.
+Putting a clearly defined e-safety policy in place is vital to ensure that all key stakeholders know what needs to be done to remain GDPR compliant.

 It also helps to protect not only your students but also all of the data that’s held on the systems within your school.
 An e-safety policy can help keep everything safe against any occurrence – be it malicious attacks on your network, viruses, phishing, or even the way your end of life hardware is being destroyed.